Deducteam/Dedukti/README.md

     [ v ] append _ nil _ v --> v
     [ n, v1, m, e, v2 ] append _ (cons n e v1) m v2 --> cons (plus n m) e (append n v1 m v2).

+#### DECLARED INJECTIVITY

+Defined symbols may remain injective even with rewrite rules.
+If this injectivity is required to typecheck other rules, it is possible to declare a symbol injective.
+No injectivity check is performed by the typechecker but the injectivity will be assumed and used when typechecking rules defined later on.

+    inj double : Nat -> Nat.
+    [   ] double zero     --> zero.
+    [ n ] double (succ n) --> succ (succ (double n)).

 #### TYPE ANNOTATIONS

 Variables in the context of a rule may be annotated with their expected type.